-To that end, Worship Metal has selected ANOTHER 6 Of The Most Mind-Blowing Technical Thrash Albums Ever Recorded for your delight.
+To that end, Worship Metal has selected ANOTHER 6 Of The Most Mind-Blowing Technical Thrash Albums Ever Recorded for your perusal.

 Destruction may have started life as a rough ‘n’ ready blackened thrash band but by the time their third full length album, Release From Agony, arrived in 1987, they’d transformed themselves into a technical thrash act par excellence.